ser-ban/Oxys-Whitepaper/whitepaper.md

 ## 1. Introduction

-ICE DEX serves as a frontend interface for decentralized trading on the TON blockchain.
+Oxys serves as a frontend interface for decentralized trading on the TON blockchain.
 Rather than implementing custom smart contracts, the platform integrates with established protocols and APIs to provide reliable trading functionality while focusing on delivering an intuitive user experience.

 ## 2. Technical Architecture